Ruth Ellen Friend Cunningham

 Uniontown

-Ruth Ellen Friend Cunningham, 92, of Uniontown, beloved mother, sister, grandmother and great-grandmother, "a true angel, loved by all," passed away Tuesday, October 12, 2021.
-Born June 23, 1929, in Hopwood, she was a daughter of the late Samuel and Verna Friend.
+Ruth Ellen Friend Cunningham, 92, of Uniontown, beloved mother, sister, grandmother and great-grandmother, "a true angel, loved by all," passed away on Tuesday October 12, 2021.

-Left to cherish her memory are her children, Cheryl (the late Tom) Larosa, Kenneth Dale (Renee) Smith, Cynthia (Mark) Antonelli, Paul B. (Debbie) Cunningham Jr., Scott D. Cunningham, Susan (Charlie) Mitchell, David Leslie Cunningham and Amy (Jack) Nicklow; her grandchildren, Tammy Jenkins, Tommy Larosa, Bobby Deskovich, Todd Cunningham, Chris Cunningham, Rebecca Ann Cunningham, Charlie Mitchell Jr., Melissa Mitchell and Joshua and Haley Nicklow; great-grandchildren, Jessie and Jenna Jenkins, Hannah, Samuel, Bella and Lizzy Cunningham; her sisters, Erma (Cobe) Wohler, Janet (the late Warren) Brady, Mary (the late Jim) Smith; and her brother, Jerry (Patty) Friend.
+Left to cherish her memory are her children, Cheryl (Late Tom) Larosa, Kenneth Dale (Renee) Smith, Cynthia (Mark) Antonelli, Paul B. (Debbie) Cunningham, Jr., Scott D. Cunningham, Susan (Charlie) Mitchell, David Leslie Cunningham and Amy (Jack) Nicklow; her grandchildren, Tammy Jenkins, Tommy Larosa, Bobby Deskovich, Todd Cunningham, Chris Cunningham, Rebecca Ann Cunningham, Charlie Mitchell, Jr., Melissa Mitchell and Joshua and Haley Nicklow; Great grandchildren, Jessie and Jenna Jenkins, Hannah, Samuel, Bella and Lizzy Cunningham and Alivia Mitchell; her sisters Erma (Cobe) Wohler, Janet (Late Warren) Brady, Mary (Late Jim) Smith; and her brother Jerry (Patty) Friend.
 Many nieces and nephews also survive her.

-Ruth was a member of Central Christian Church of Uniontown and everyone will miss her homemade chocolate chips and brownies.
+Ruth was a member of Central Christian Church of Uniontown and everyone will miss her homemade chocolate chip cookies, and brownies.

 (0) comments